cmdcnd/IncidentResponse/docs/3.Containment/3.02_Export_groups_from_Active_Directory/README.md

-## Task Export List of Groups from Domain Controller
+## Task Export List of Groups from Active Directory

 ## Conditions